matrix-org/matrix-spec-proposals/specification/client_server_api.rst

 In the case that the homeserver does not know about the supplied 3pid, the homeserver must respond with ``403 Forbidden``.

-To log in using a login token, a client should submit an auth dict as follows:
+To log in using a login token, clients should submit a ``/login`` request as
+follows:

 .. code:: json